eclipse-iofog/iofog.org/content/docs/2.0.0/remote-deployment/prepare-your-kubernetes-cluster.md

 # Prepare Your Kubernetes Cluster

 Some components of an Edge Compute Network ('ECN') can be deployed on Kubernetes.
-These components include Controllers and Connectors. `iofogctl` will also install ioFog Operator and Kubelet to assist in the Kubernetes-deploy Control Plane.
+These component include Controllers. `iofogctl` will also install ioFog Operator and Kubelet to assist in the Kubernetes-deploy Control Plane.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">Not interested in using Kubernetes?</h3>